Beyond Single-Model Optimization: Preserving Plasticity in Continual Reinforcement Learning: Preserving policy neighborhoods improves continual transfer

-Figure~\ref{fig:pooled_qd_hexbin} shows that these archives do not collapse to single redundant clusters, but instead exhibit task-dependent internal structure.
+\paragraph{Intra-task archive structure.} Before analyzing cross-task lineages, we first characterize the internal geometry of each task archive.
+For elite \(i\) in task \(T_k\), we define a novelty proxy as the within-task nearest-neighbor distance in standardized latent space, $\nu^{\mathrm{norm}}_{k,i} \;=\; \frac{\min_{j \neq i}\lVert \tilde{z}_{k,i} - \tilde{z}_{k,j}\rVert_2}{\mathrm{median}_i(\nu_{k,i})+\epsilon}.$ Figure~\ref{fig:pooled_qd_hexbin} shows that these archives do not collapse to single redundant clusters, but instead exhibit task-dependent internal structure.
 Tasks A and B show broad support across novelty with only modest fitness degradation, indicating that competent but behaviorally distinct elites coexist within each archive.
 Task C shows the clearest case of relatively ``cheap'' diversity, maintaining a concentrated high-fitness region across a wider novelty range.
 Task E is more stratified, multiple fitness bands coexist across novelty, suggesting a rougher internal geometry with several behavioral regimes rather than one dominant mode.
 Task D is too sparse to support a strong within-task interpretation.
 Overall, the archive library contains both dense local groupings and more isolated frontier elites, providing the internal heterogeneity needed for later retrieval and stepping-stone reuse.

 \paragraph{Cross-task lineage structure.} Figure~\ref{fig:stepping_stones} shows that these non-redundant within-task archives are not used only as isolated task memories, but participate in longer multi-archive lineages.
 Panel~(a) summarizes \emph{immediate} transfer reuse: for each current target-task archive, it shows how many evaluated candidates were drawn from each most-recent source archive.
 Reuse is not strictly sequential: rather than drawing only from the immediately preceding task, several later targets receive candidates from a broader historical library, including both original-task and revisit archives.
 Recall that when a new target task arrives, \textsc{TeLAPA} constructs its transfer candidate pool from the union of all previously learned task archives, so any earlier archive can in principle supply a transfer seed.
 Thus, later reuse is not constrained to follow the curriculum order, but can be shaped by downstream utility across the full archive library.
 While panel~(a) focuses on immediate source selection, panel~(b) summarizes deeper recorded ancestry.
 For candidates evaluated for the current target-task archive on each column, each cell counts how often the archive tag on the row appears anywhere in their recorded lineage history.
 Thus, a large value in row \(D'\), column \(E\) does not indicate backward-in-time transfer from \(E\) to \(D'\); it indicates that candidates evaluated for \(E\) often carry recorded ancestry that passes through \(D'\).
 These lineage counts show that later target archives are not shaped only by their most recent transfer source.
 Instead, candidates evaluated on later targets often retain ancestry through multiple earlier archive tags, so reuse reflects accumulated historical paths rather than only fresh one-hop transfers.
 Early archive tags continue to appear across many later targets, while intermediate tags recur in patterns consistent with historical bridge roles.
 Together, these patterns indicate that \textsc{TeLAPA} maintains multi-archive stepping-stone lineages rather than collapsing reuse to a single representative per task.